Last Update: Tuesday, July 1, 2008

 Autrans is in the mountains (and the drive there may make you sick because of the winding roads) and it gets very cold at night.
 Remember to bring warm clothes and a towel for the shower (a lot of people forgot this).
 However, there was no hot water in the building when we were there, so we had to go without showers.
 You will be fed very well though, and they do have different food options if you are a vegetarian.
 There's a bar down the road if you get bored at night.
 Overall, I hated my experience in Autrans because I was always cold and dirty, but mostly because I was really sick and felt awful.
 After orientation, we were returned to the train station in Grenoble, but as it was a Friday night, it was completely packed.
 Some of us almost missed our trains because we had to wait so long to buy our tickets.
 It might be a good idea to buy your ticket before you leave for orientation.

-Medical visit: To get to the ANAEM / OMI office for your medical visit in Grenoble, you can take the same tramway from the train station as you did for orientation.
+Medical visit for all (non-EU citizen) assistants in the Grenoble académie: To get to the ANAEM / OMI office for your medical visit in Grenoble, you can take the same tramway from the train station as you did for orientation.
 Take the blue Tramway A in the direction of Echirolles - Dénis Papin and get off at stop Malherbe.
 Go towards the big intersection and turn right; this is Rue des Alliés.
 You will continue down this street until it starts to narrow and you see a big glass building on your right just after you cross Rue Stalingrad.
 You should see a sign that shows what the numbers are for each building.
 You are looking for 76, which is just to the left of the big main buildling on the corner.
 However, the entrance to the ANAEM office is in the back of building 76 so you have to walk towards the parking lot between the buildings and then you will see it on your left.
 You will need to show your passport and convocation to the receptionist.
 A nurse will call you back, and do the chest X-ray first.
 You must take off everything above the waist and you will not be given anything to cover up with.
-Then another nurse will check your eyes, heigh and weight.
+Then another nurse will check your eyes, height and weight.
 Finally, you will see the doctor who will ask you questions about your health and listen to your heart.
 I never needed to prove any immunizations, but they will most likely give you information on where you can do this in France if you'd like to.
 You get to keep the chest X-ray and you will receive two "certificat de visite médicale" - one for you to keep and one for you to give to the Préfecture.

-The city of Annecy is not too big so you shouldn't get lost, and the train/bus station is not hard to figure out.
+Getting around Annecy: The city of Annecy is not too big so you shouldn't get lost, and the train/bus station is not hard to figure out.
 The Sibra office (the bus company) is right across the street from the SNCF gare where you can get free maps and schedules.
 You can pay when you get on the bus (one ride is 1.10 €), and the driver will give you a little ticket that you then need to put into the machine on the bus so it can be validated.
 There are also weekly and monthly passes available at the main Sibra office (or by mail), as well as a booklet of 10 tickets for 9 € (or 6.40 € if you are a student and under 26.)
 Remember that you cannot exit the bus through the front doors and you may need to push the red button to make sure the bus actually stops at your stop.

 There seem to be a lot of apartments near the station, so that would be the ideal location, but you'll end up paying close to 400 € a month or more for rent.
 If you do not have internet at your place, there are plenty of internet cafes, but the Courier mall has free wireless internet.
 Courier is where you will also find a large movie theater, H&M, FNAC, etc. The Office de Tourisme in the Bonlieu Centre has free maps and information about Annecy and the Bureau Information Jeunesse (where you should start your housing search) is just across the hall.
 There is a Carrefour towards the north end of Annecy on Avenue de Genève (bus 9 in direction Clinique d'Argonay, stop: Colombière) as well as two Monoprixs (one at Courier and one in the vieille ville).
 There's a big bookstore called Decitre at 19 Rue Sommeiller, and they have books on French as a Second/Foreign language that you might want to buy.
 There's also an indoor swimming pool in the suburb of Seynod; bus 4 in direction Seynod Neigois, stop: Muraillons.
 The swimming pool/skating rink that is open all year long is located north of Annecy.
 There is a large bus stop close by where many bus lines terminate, called Piscine Patinoire.
 The cheapest place to eat is Chez Barnabé on Rue Sommeiller, near Bonlieu Centre.